telerik/winforms-docs/pivotgrid/save-and-load-layout/serialize-adomddataprovider.md

 ---
 title: Serialize AdomdDataProvider
-page_title: Serialize AdomdDataProvider | UI for WinForms Documentation
+page_title: Serialize AdomdDataProvider | RadPivotGrid
-description: Serialize AdomdDataProvider
+description: In this article we will show you how to serialize and deserialize AdomdDataProvider and all of its settings.
 slug: winforms/pivotgrid/save-and-load-layout/serialize-adomddataprovider
 tags: save,and,load,layout
 published: True